Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 		subtext=""
 	/>
 </div>

-> **Disclaimer** This analysis of Miley Cyrus's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Miley Cyrus.

-<p class="firstLetter">She's been in your headphones, on your screens, and splashed across headlines.
-The eccentric and provocative Miley Cyrus, a force to reckon with in the pop music industry, continues to fascinate us with her evolving persona.
-In our try to understand the nuances of personalities, we venture into an unexplored realm - is Miley Cyrus a classic Enneagram Type 7?</p>

 ## Miley Cyrus: The Enthusiast?

 Enneagram Type 7s, often known as 'The Enthusiast,' are generally extroverted, optimistic, versatile, and spontaneous.
 They are playful, high-spirited, and practical, but can also be scattered and undisciplined.
 A Type 7's core desire is to be satisfied and content—to have their needs fulfilled.